FilipMalczak/freestyle-writing/monday_tdd.md

+# TDD and Monday walk into a bar.

-> Before we start - I'm a backend dev, I had my share of SCRUM mastering and tech
-> leading.
-Here I try to show a scenario that may happen in a software house or
+Before we start - I'm a backend dev, I had my share of SCRUM mastering and tech leading.
+Here I try to show a scenario that may happen in a software house or a startup.
-> a startup.
 "Username" feature is used as an example.
-While I ask you that while
-> there may be many alternative possible solutions for this scenario, I am not
-> using examples of argumentations and excuses that I haven't heard before
-> (arranged for this scenario, of course), insults included (though I'm pretty
-> much freestyling in this case).
+While I ask you that while there may be many alternative possible solutions for this scenario, I am not using examples of argumentations and excuses that I haven't heard before (arranged for this scenario, of course), insults included (though I'm pretty much freestyling in this case).
 To be honest, sometimes I'm paraphrasing myself.

-# A Monday morning
+## A Monday morning

 So, you come to the office on one Monday morning.
 It's Monday, people will try to rip each others throats off.
 We all know the drill.
 You grab your mug from